-Board Of Trustees Meeting Highlights - December 11, 2018
+Board Of Trustees Meeting Highlights - March 12, 2019

 We continue our efforts to communicate effectively and in a timely fashion with our families and staffs.
 We know not every parent, teacher, or staff member can attend our Board meetings, so we will provide a brief update after each Board meeting, sharing highlights and actions taken by the Board.
 As always, please let us know how to better serve and communicate with you!
 We want to be partners with you in the educational journey of the children entrusted to us.